 10. Illinois State University

 Founded in 1857 and originally a teacher’s college, Illinois State University is currently home to around 23,000 students and faculty, as well as one tenacious ghost.
 The ghost is said to be that of Angeline V. Milner, or Ange for short, a beloved librarian who remained with her books long after she passed from this world.
 In 1917, the university moved its library from the Old Main Building to North Hall, where Miss Milner worked until she died.
-North Hall served as the library until 1940, when a new building was constructed and christened “Milner Library” to honor Normal University’s beloved Aunt Ange.
+North Hall served as the library until 1940, when a new building was constructed and christened “Milner Library” to honour Normal University’s beloved Aunt Ange.

 In 1976, the old Milner Library became known as Williams Hall and most of the university’s books were moved into the new Milner Library, located on the north side of campus.
 Since at least the 1980s, staff members working in the Williams Hall archives have reported encounters with what they believe is the ghost of Ange Milner, still tending to her books.
 These books have recently been moved again, to a brand new storage facility.
 Has Ange Milner’s ghost followed her books to their new location, or has she finally found peace?
 Only time will tell.